Joining the Plan

 Rule #2

-A person already participating in the Plan MUST join upon hiring.
+A person already participating in the plan MUST join upon hiring.

 Rule #1

-When they have accumulated 700 hours with 1 or more employers participating in the Plan in a calendar year, the employee MAY join as of January 1st of the following year.
-In this case, the employer must enroll this person in the Plan.
+When they have accumulated 700 hours with 1 or more employers participating in the plan in a calendar year, the employee MAY join as of January 1st of the following year.
+In this case, the employer must enroll this person in the plan.
 If they have not reached 700 hours, the counter resets to 0 at the beginning of the following year.

-When they obtain more than 35% of the YMPE (Year’s Maximum Pensionable Earnings) with 1 or more employers participating in the Plan in a calendar year, this person MAY join as of January 1st of the following year.
-In this case, the employer must enroll this person in the Plan.
+When they obtain more than 35% of the YMPE (year’s maximum pensionable earnings) with 1 or more employers participating in the plan in a calendar year, this person MAY join as of January 1st of the following year.
+In this case, the employer must enroll this person in the plan.
 If they have not earned 35% of the YMPE, the counter resets to $0 at the beginning of the following year.

 Rule #2

-A person already participating in the Plan MUST join upon hiring even if they have a non-regular status.
+A person already participating in the plan MUST join upon hiring even if they have a non-regular status.

 - A participating individual must continue to contribute, regardless of changes in their working hours or status.